 It can be alarming to experience a sudden headache when bending over or changing positions, but it is usually nothing to worry about.
 Headaches are painful and unpleasant, but they are also widespread.
-According to the World Health Organization, around half of the world's adult population suffers from headaches every year.
+According to the World Health Organization, around half the adult population suffers from headaches yearly.

 There are two kinds of headaches: primary headaches, where head pain is the primary problem, and secondary headaches, where an underlying condition, such as the common cold, causes head pain.
 It is essential to know what kind of headache you are having and what may be causing it to find a solution.